lakshya-0264/MoveTO-Landing-Page/README.md

 - Implementing the Authentication.
 - Create a Backend for receiving the contact form response.
-- Use NodeJS Mailer for automated reply.
+- Use NodeJS Mailer/EmailJS for automated reply.
 - Create a Quote Model Logic for efficient price tracking.

 ## 🤝 Contributing